layilin/SP23-33852/_texts/sc-page079.md

 - With each rare talent to adorn his mind,
 - His native land to serve; no joys he found.—
 - Yet sprightly Gaul; yet Belgium, Saturn's reign;
-- Yet Greece, of old the feat of every Muse, [470]
+- Yet Greece, of old the seat of every Muse, [470]
 - Of freedom, courage; yet Ausonia's clime,
-- His steps explor'd; where paiting, music's strains,
+- His steps explor'd; where painting, music's strains,
 - Where arts, where laws, (philosophy's best child),
 - With rival beauties, his attention claim'd.
 - To his just-judging, his instructed eye, [475]